 Once you have covered the pan, do not uncover and peek while the dumplings are cooking!
 In order for the dumplings to be light and fluffy, they must steam, not boil.
 Uncovering the pan releases the steam.

-If after 15 minutes the dumplings are still not cooked through (use a toothpick or skewer to test) cover pan again, and cook for another 5 to 10 minutes.
+If after 15 minutes the dumplings are still not cooked through (use a toothpick or skewer to test), then cover pan again and cook for another 5 to 10 minutes.

-9 Gently stir in peas, parsley and cream, if using.
+9 Finish the stew: Gently stir in peas, parsley, and cream, if using.
 Add more salt to taste.
 Ladle portions of meat, sauce, vegetables, and dumplings into soup plates and serve.
 Note that the stew will continue to thicken the longer it sits.